Written by: Jennifer Fantich, M.A., CCC-SLP

 If you have been following along on our Instagram page, you have probably seen the IGTV videos we have recorded that discuss language milestones for babies and children from birth-3 years of age.

-As Speech Therapists, we are often asked by parents, “when should be my baby start talking?”
+As speech-language pathologists, we are often asked by parents, “when should be my baby start talking?”
 There are several ways to answer this question, but parents should know that before your baby is talking in full sentences, they are communicating with you through eye contact, babbling and gesturing.

 Take a look at the tables below, which summarize what you should be looking for and/or expecting to see in your little one when it comes to language development at these ages.